-This page outlines laws, regulations, and policies that guide development of FEMA-approved hazard mitigation plans by state, tribal, and local governments.
+This page outlines laws, regulations, and policies that guide development of FEMA-approved hazard mitigation plans by state, local, tribal, and territory governments.
 The intended audiences for this page include mitigation planners, emergency management professionals, and other public officials working to develop mitigation plans and reduce risk in their communities.

 - February 26, 2002, Interim Final Rule (67 FR 8844): State and local planning requirements, funding authorization and increases

 FEMA policies are external, authoritative statements that articulate the agency's intent and direction to guide decision-making and achieve rational outcomes for agency activities.
 The following mitigation planning guidance documents constitute FEMA’s official policy on and interpretation of the hazard mitigation planning requirements in 44 CFR Part 201.

 - State Mitigation Plan Review Guide (March 2015)

 - Local Mitigation Plan Review Guide (English) (October 2011)

 - Guía de Revisión del Plan Local de Mitigación (Octubre 2011)